Wang-ML-Lab/VDI/Toy/README.md

     python main.py --config config_Circle

 ### Visualization of Circle's Domain Indices
-1. Train the VDI on Circle dataset
+1. Train the VDI on Circle dataset.
 2. Check your result in "result_save" folder, and then change the first 2 lines in "visualize_circle_indices.py":
 ```python
 dates = "2023-03-10" # filling your own dates for experiments